What are retirement interest-only (RIO) mortgages and should I get one?

 • Unlike with standard interest-only mortgages, you don’t pay off the capital until you die or go into long-term care.

-• Retirement interest only mortgages can be a cheaper alternative to equity release
+• Retirement interest only mortgages may be a cheaper alternative to equity release.

 • RIO mortgages can be used for most purposes, including paying off an existing mortgage, home improvements, helping loved ones buy a house and estate planning.